raygun101/MarkupKit/README.md

     <UIButton normalTitle="Click Me!" contentEdgeInsetLeft="8" contentEdgeInsetRight="8"/>

 ### UISegmentedControl
 Instances of `UISegmentedControl` are populated using the `insertSegmentWithTitle:atIndex:animated:` and `insertSegmentWithImage:atIndex:animated` methods.
-MarkupKit overrides the `processMarkupElement:properties:` method to allow segmented control content to be configured in markup.
+The MarkupKit extension to `UISegmentedControl` overrides the `processMarkupElement:properties:` method to allow segmented control content to be configured in markup.

 The `segment` element is used to add a segment to a segmented control.
 The "title" attribute can be used to specify a the segment's title:

     <UISegmentedControl>
         <segment title="Yes"/>